nishantsabharwal13/comment-system/README.md

 # Establic a web server

-Use Nginx/Apache2 with php enabled.
+Use Nginx/Apache2 with php enabled for local storage api interaction.

 # NPM install